jambuzz/biomeddeadlines/README.md

 Welcome to **BiomedDeadlines**, a clean, automated, and crowdsourced tracker for biomedical, clinical, and biotech conference abstract deadlines.

-You can visit the live website here: [Link to your website — e.g., https://YOUR_USERNAME.github.io/biomeddeadlines.github.io]
+You can visit the live website here: [ https://xhambazi.github.io/biomeddeadlines.github.io]

 ## 🌟 Features
 * **Live Search:** Instantly search by conference name, city, or keyword.